HadoopGenomics/Hadoop-BAM/README.md

 0.20 Hadoop releases instead of the older, deprecated API.

-For examples of how to link to Hadoop-BAM in your own Maven project see the examples/ folder.
-There are example for reading and writing BAM as well as VCF files.
+For examples of how to link to Hadoop-BAM in your own Maven project see the `examples/` folder.
+There are examples for reading and writing BAM as well as VCF files.

-When using Hadoop-BAM as a library in your program, remember to have hadoop-bam-X.Y.Z.jar as well as the Picard .jars (including the Commons JEXL .jar) in your CLASSPATH and HADOOP_CLASSPATH; alternatively, use the *-jar-with-dependencies.jar which contains already all dependencies.
+When using Hadoop-BAM as a library in your program, remember to have hadoop-bam-X.Y.Z.jar as well as the HTSJDK .jars (including the Commons JEXL .jar) in your CLASSPATH and HADOOP_CLASSPATH; alternatively, use the *-jar-with-dependencies.jar which contains already all dependencies.